 After confirming the viability of the implant site, Dr. Greyf will prepare the site for the implant.
 This procedure, done under local anesthesia or with IV sedation, involves opening the gum drilling a small hole in the jawbone and placing the internal portion of the implant.
 In most cases, Dr. Greyf will suture the gum and allow the implant to integrate into the bone.
 Depending on the location of the implant, the integration process generally takes several months.

 After the implant has fully integrated into the bone, Dr. Greyf will expose the implant, place a post into the implant body and fabricate a crown to fit that post.
 This crown is a permanent restoration which will either be screwed into the implant or cemented onto the post.

 This procedure can be done for one tooth, multiple teeth or even a whole arch of teeth.

-On occasion, Dr. Greyf may recommend an immediate load implant in which the teeth are placed on the implant either on the same day or within a very short period of time.
+On occasion, Dr. Greyf may recommend an immediate load implant in which the teeth are placed on the implant either on the same day or within a very short period.

 Either way, dental implants are the next best thing to having your missing teeth back.
 They are permanent restorations which do not need to be removed, they feel and function like natural teeth and they can restore the beautiful smile that you always wished for.